tabokie/coplus/README.md

 ![](https://img.shields.io/travis/tabokie/coplus.svg)

 **coplus** is a parallel programming library written in C++11.
-At core it provides a non-preemptive thread pool supporting fast tasking and dynamic balancing.
-Built upon this non-preemptive schedule facility, efficient concurrent tools are offered including Go-like channel, wait-free queue, async waiting.
+It started as an attempt to emulate Go-like concurrency in C++.
+Now it's growing to be a general parallel programming library aimed at high performance and elegant interface.
+To accomplish that, coplus is built upon highly-optimized data structure and provides various semantics for different application context.

 ## Features

-* Scheduler in coplus is mostly based on wait-free structure
+* Use of wait-free scheduling structure
-* No dependence on third-party library like boost::context
+* Easy to read and modify without hacking and dependency on third-party library like boost::context
+* Support various build-in concurrency model.

 ## Todos
 * [x] Message Channel